knowsuchagency/knowsuchagency.github.io/content/posts/python-decorators.md

 *Usually* the thing returned is another function, but it technically doesn't have to be.

-Functions that take functions as arguments and return other functions are referred to as **higher-order functions**.
+Functions that take functions as arguments and return functions are referred to as **higher-order functions**.

 ```python
 @some_decorator